-I had two procedures.
-A craniotomy and an angiogram.
-Then I had to stay in the hospital until there’s was no more threat of stroke, and so I ended up staying there for about a month.
+I had two procedures: a craniotomy and an angiogram.
+Then I had to stay in the hospital until there was no more threat of stroke, and so I ended up staying there for about a month.
 That month in the hospital was a long time, but good things happened to me while I was there.

 Then I went to sleep.
-In the middle of the night, around 1, I was woken by the nurse.
-I’m afraid she’s going to stick me with a needle or something, and I’m bothered because I’m supposed to get uninterrupted sleep until 4am.
+In the middle of the night, I was woken by the nurse.
+I’m afraid she’s going to stick me with a needle or something, and I’m bothered because I’m supposed to get uninterrupted sleep until 4 am.
 I open my eyes and see that she’s looking at the Little Boy Water Drum.

 I said, ‘Hello’, and I startled her.
 She asked, ‘Are you okay?!?’ and I said, ‘Well no, I am in the intensive care unit!’
 She said, ‘Okay, well, have you gotten out of bed?’
 I was like, ‘Are you kidding me?
 I can’t move.’
 She said, ‘Are you sure you weren't over there?
 And motioned as though she was pounding on the drum.
 She said, I heard somebody pounding on that drum so loud, I thought it was going to wake the entire ward.’